-The LHC Run 2, from 2015 to 2018, with collisions at 13 TeV, has already delivered more than three times the data of Run 1.
-This heralds the collection of large datasets at the energy frontier which will reveal the detailed properties of the Higgs boson and will enable the search for New Physics.
+The LHC Run 2, from 2015 to 2018, with collisions at 13 TeV, has delivered five times the data of Run 1 at higher energy.
+This large dataset which will be used for detailed studies of, amongst other things, the Higgs boson and the top quark and will enable the search for New Physics.

 Dr Ligang Xia

 Dr Ankush Mitra

 Mr Adomas Jelinskas